packing-box/docker-packing-box/docs/pages/usage/packers.md

 # Packers

 *Packers* are programs that pack executable samples.
-They aim to detect packing traces or algorithms.
-They can either work on binary classes only (True/False) or binary and multi-class (each class being a packer name).
+They can be categorized in different types including compression, encryption, obfuscation, virtualization and anti-reversing techniques.

 ## Tool